-The Moldovan and Artois Picardy Water Agencies renew their cooperation agreement
+The Moldovan and Artois Picardy Water Agencies renew their cooperation agreement on water management and protection of water resources as well as on the implementation of the European Water Framework Directive.

 A roundtable on wastewater was organized by the Moldovan Ministry of the Environment during the World Water Day on Wednesday 22 March 2017.
 The Moldovan Water Agency took advantage of this event to renew its cooperation agreement with the French Artois Picardy Water Agency.